Icinga/icinga2/doc/02-installation.md

 This tutorial is a step-by-step introduction to installing a basic Icinga Stack ([Icinga 2](02-installation.md#setting-up-icinga2), [Icinga DB](02-installation.md#setting-up-icingadb) and [Icinga Web 2](02-installation.md#setting-up-icingaweb2)).
 It assumes that you are familiar with the operating system you're using to install Icinga 2.

+> **WARNING**
+>
+> You are about to install a pre release version of Icinga.
+> If that's not your intension, please use the [latest stable release](https://icinga.com/docs/icinga2/latest/doc/02-installation/).

 In case you are upgrading an existing setup, please ensure to follow the [upgrade documentation](16-upgrading-icinga-2.md#upgrading-icinga-2).